Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/final_report.md

 * Female protagonists will use them more than men
 * Female characters will use fewer hedges over time

-A quick look at a bar graph comparing gender a role counts immediately puts my hypotheses about role into question:
+A quick look at a bar graph comparing gender and role counts immediately puts my hypotheses about role into question:

 ![png](images/hedges_by_gen_role.png)